Deadfall (1993 film): Production

 Val Kilmer was initially cast to play the role of Joe.
 He left the film at the last minute because he apparently didn't get along with the producer.
 He instead did The Real McCoy.
 Christopher Coppola accused him of breaking his contract and leaving because he was offered $1 million for the other project.
 After he left, Trimark Pictures slashed the budget from $8 million to $3.4 million.

 After producer Ted Fox had delivered the film to Trimark $240,000 under budget, Trimark asked for the money to be used on reshots but Fox refused.
 The bond company, Completion Bond, took over the film to do the reshoots.
 Litigation to resolve who met the cost of the reshoots delayed the release of the film.
 It is claimed that the initial underspend was actually supposed to go to Christopher Coppola but he put it back into the production and didn't get a single cent.

 When the film premiered, the lab made a mistake on the print and they double printed the awkward sex scene, meaning the scene played twice back to back.
 The studio didn't bother checking the print.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 42 out of 100, based on five critics, indicating "mixed or average" reviews.

 Kevin Thomas described it as "a hopelessly callow, leaden-paced attempt at film noir."

 Star Michael Biehn called this one of the worst films he ever made.